Secret Garden Cotopaxi: amazing things to do

 Every time I face these challenges with hiking I always ask myself how the hell I managed to climb Kilimanjaro.
 But I have my own theory.

-In fact, I need to say, in my defense, that there is a huge difference between starting to ascent at 2800 mt and at 4500 mt.
-You get there by car and as soon as you get out your body feels this abrupt change in the air.
-I started panting and, as I started moving, my breath was getting shorter and shorter and my steps slower and slower.
+In fact, I need to say, in my defense, that there is a huge difference between starting to ascend at 2800 mt and at 4500 mt.
+You get there by car, and as soon as you get out, your body feels this abrupt change in the air.
+I started panting and, as I started moving, my breath was getting shorter and shorter, and my steps slower and slower.

 In the meantime, I watched the people of my group almost running all the way up.
 How the heck can they do it?
 It wasn’t my legs it was my heart beating so fast I got even scared.

-What made it worse was that the guide was way up and knowing that I couldn’t keep up with the group pace I started to worry that I would have left behind and that I couldn’t find my way to the refuge.
+What made it worse was that the guide was way up, and knowing that I couldn’t keep up with the group pace, I started to worry that I would have been left behind and that I couldn’t find my way to the refuge.

 I was really tempted to go back and stay in the car.
 But damn it.
 I was there to hike not to race.
 I should have asked for a private guide, I thought.